13 Tiny Signs You Seriously Need Couples Counseling

 Here are 13 signs you seriously need couples counseling, and why that's okay:

-1. You're barely speaking
+1. You're barely speaking to each other.

 Many relationship challenges are simply challenges in communication.
 A therapist can help facilitate new ways to communicate with each other.
 Once communication has deteriorated, it's hard to get it going back in the right direction.

-2. You bicker constantly
+2. You bicker, constantly.

 Negative communication includes anything that leaves one partner feeling judged, shamed, disregarded, insecure, or wanting to withdraw from the conversation.
 Negative communication also includes the tone of conversation because it’s not always what you say, but how you say it.
 Negative communication can also escalate into emotional abuse as well as non-verbal communication.

-3. You're afraid to speak up
+3. You're afraid to speak up.

 When it's just too frightening to even bring issues up, whether it be intimacy, money, or even annoying little habits being blown out of proportion.
 A therapist's job is to help couples identify their issues and better understand what they're truly talking about.

-4. Affection is withheld as punishment
+4. Affection is withheld as punishment.

 My client Ann's ex-husband would get angry over small things and then withhold affection (including giving her the silent treatment).
 If one partner starts to act as a "parent" or "punisher," starving the other of actual love as a weapon, there is a lack of balance in the relationship.

-5. You see your partner as "the enemy"
+5. You see your partner as "the enemy".

 You and your partner are not adversaries, you're on the same team.
 If it begins to feel as if you're on different sides, then it's time to seek marriage counseling.

-6. You start keeping secrets
+6. You're keeping secrets from each other.

 Each person in a relationship has a right to privacy, but when you keep secrets from each other, something isn't right.

-7. You're contemplating (or having) an affair
+7. You're contemplating (or having) an affair.

 Fantasizing about an affair is a signal that you desire something different from what you currently have.
 While it is possible for a relationship to survive after one partner has had an affair, it's prudent to get some help before that happens.
 If you both commit to the therapy process and speak with honesty, salvaging the marriage is possible.
 At the very least, you may come to realize that it's healthier for both of you to move on.

-8. You're financially "unfaithful"
+8. You're financially "unfaithful" .

 Financial infidelity is often just as — if not more — damaging to a relationship than a physical affair.
 If one partner keeps his or her spouse in the dark about spending or needs to control everything related to money, then the other should bring up the topic of family finances.
 It's fair to say, "I want a better understanding of our monthly bills and budget, our debt, and how many savings/checking/retirement accounts we have..."
 If your spouse objects, consult a professional to help work out the conflict.